Leigh Van Valen: Biography

-Leigh Van Valen was born on Aug.
+Van Valen was born on Aug.
 12, 1935, in Albany, NY and was chosen "most academic" in the first grade.
 He earned a zoology and botany degree at age 20 in 1955 from Miami University in Ohio.
-As a graduate student at Columbia, he studied under George Gaylord Simpson and Theodosius Dobzhansky, both giants in honing the synthetic theory of evolution, which melded Darwin's ideas about evolution with Mendel's on genetics.
-Van Valen met and married Phebe May Hoff while they were both doctoral students in biology at Columbia University.
-They had two children, girls Katrina and Diana.
-They divorced in 1984 after a long and friendly separation.
-Van Valen then married Virginia Maiorana, and eventually separated from that relationship as well.
-His last great love, with whom he was engaged to be married, was Towako Katsuno, a Japanese professor of Geriatric Nursing.
-They met when she came to Chicago to do her PhD.
+As a graduate student at Columbia University, he studied under George Gaylord Simpson and Theodosius Dobzhansky, both giants in honing the synthetic theory of evolution, which melded Darwin's ideas about evolution with Mendel's on genetics.
+Van Valen met and married Phebe May Hoff while they were both doctoral students in biology at Columbia.
+They had two children, girls Katrina and Diana, but divorced in 1984.
+Van Valen then married Virginia Maiorana, eventually separating from that relationship as well.
+At the time of his passing, he was engaged to Towako Katsuno, a Japanese professor of Geriatric Nursing, whom he met when she came to Chicago to do her PhD.